 To guarantee the health of minors, strict rules govern their working hours.
 Minors under 18 years of age may not exceed 8 hours/day and 35 hours/week.

 Young people between the ages of 14 and 16 may not work more than 7 hours a day.
-They also benefit from a daily rest period of at least 14 hours.
-Night work is prohibited from 8 p.m. to 6 a.m., except in exceptional circumstances approved by the Labour Inspectorate.
-Overtime, limited to 5 hours a week, requires special authorization, adding a layer of reinforced protection for young people.
+In addition, they benefit from a daily rest period of at least 14 hours thanks to these provisions.
+Regarding night work, it is prohibited from 8 p.m. to 6 a.m., except in exceptional circumstances validated by the Labor Inspectorate.
+Overtime, limited to 5 hours per week, requires special authorization, adding a layer of reinforced protection for young people.

 Regulated and prohibited work

-Regulations firmly prohibit certain types of work that could endanger the health of young workers.
-Activities involving the risk of exposure to chemical substances, mechanical vibrations or extreme heat conditions are proscribed.
-What's more, young people are not allowed to sleep in the workplace, nor to be assigned to certain jobs deemed not to meet safety expectations for their age.
+Regulations strictly prohibit certain types of work that could endanger the health of young workers.
+Activities involving the risk of exposure to chemicals, mechanical vibrations, or extreme heat are prohibited.
+Furthermore, young people cannot sleep at their workplace or be assigned to certain positions deemed inconsistent with safety expectations for their age.

 Type of work | Restrictions | Reasons |